-Many of our visitors are inquiring about add-on ayahuasca retreats and ceremonies, combining a detox raw food + yoga retreat at Casa Verde with a subsequent ayahuasca retreat either here in Ecuador or elsewhere, like Peru.
+Many of our visitors are inquiring about add-on ayahuasca retreats and ceremonies, combining a detox raw food + yoga retreat at Casa Verde with a plant medicine retreat.

-The following information is based on best practices and ayahuasca diet suggestions from the ayahuasca retreat center in Ecuador with whom I collaborate.
+The following information is based on best practices and dietary guidelines from the retreat center in Ecuador with whom I collaborate.
 Please inquire here with additional questions, if they arise.

 Is dieting necessary?

-To reap the benefits of ayahuasca, your body should be as receptive to it as possible and that’s why most ayahuasca retreat centers strongly recommend a pre ayahuasca diet and/or fasting.
+To reap the benefits of this plan, your body should be as receptive to it as possible and that’s why most retreat centers strongly recommend a pre ceremony diet and/or fasting.

-Detoxing before an ayahuasca retreat / ceremony increases the potency of the ayahuasca medicine in your body.
-Those that participate in a ceremony that have already detoxed tend to be more sensitive to the ayahuasca medicine.
+Detoxing before a retreat / ceremony increases the potency of the medicine in your body.
+Those that participate in a ceremony that have already detoxed tend to be more sensitive to the medicine.

-One common side effect of ayahuasca is purging and this is one of the ways that this medicine purifies the body.
-Instead of spending the first few sessions cleansing the body, people that have undergone a detox diet often move more quickly into the mental / psychological / emotional purge and cleanse that ayahuasca sets into motion.
+One common side effect of this plant is purging and this is one of the ways that this medicine purifies the body.
+Instead of spending the first few sessions cleansing the body, people that have undergone a detox diet often move more quickly into the mental / psychological / emotional purge and cleanse that this plant sets into motion.

 Is a detox diet or fasting before a plant medicine retreat a requirement?

-Does that mean the ayahuasca will not “work”?
-No; regardless of your lifestyle or pre ayahuasca diet, the medicine meets you where you (your body) is and works with what is there.
-It might take a bit longer for you to fully appreciate the working power of the medicine, but if you’re attending a retreat with at least 2 ayahuasca ceremonies, you should be fine.
+Does that mean the plant will not “work”?
+No; regardless of your lifestyle or diet, the medicine meets you where you (your body) is and works with what is there.
+It might take a bit longer for you to fully appreciate the working power of the medicine, but if you’re attending a retreat with at least 2 ceremonies, you should be fine.

-Should I fast or diet before an the retreat?
+Should I fast or diet before the retreat?

-The short answer is: both fasting and following a pre ayahuasca diet is important.
+The short answer is: both fasting and following a diet is important.

-A pre ayahuasca diet/detox is usually done a week or up to 14 days leading up to your ayahuasca retreat.
+This diet/detox is usually done a week or up to 14 days leading up to your retreat.

-Fasting before drinking ayahuasca is usually done the day of the ceremony, which normally takes place at night.
+Fasting before drinking the medicine is usually done the day of the ceremony, which normally takes place at night.
 You might refrain from eating solids and only drink liquids like water and tea.
 You might only eat some fruit, soup or broth throughout the day, again avoiding solids.
-Whatever you choose to do, the idea is that you don’t walk into an ayahuasca ceremony with an activated digestive system.
+Whatever you choose to do, the idea is that you don’t walk into a ceremony with an activated digestive system.

-There is no ONE pre ayahuasca diet, but the general guidelines are the following: eat clean, whole foods and avoid animal protein.
+There is no ONE diet, but the general guidelines are the following: eat clean, whole foods and avoid animal protein.

 Fortunately, this is essentially what we offer through our detox yoga retreats at Casa Verde!

-Avoid the following in the days, if not weeks, leading up to your ayahuasca experience, and if you’re unable to cut it out completely, at least reduce the quantity you’re consuming:
+Avoid the following in the days, if not weeks, leading up to your psychedelic experience, and if you’re unable to cut it out completely, at least reduce the quantity you’re consuming:

 - Saturated fats